It's not just smile lines that reveal one's age: Often your hands are the first to show signs of time's passage.

 For a mask to treat sun-damaged hands, Dworkin suggests mixing one tablespoon each of raw honey and organic plain yogurt along with a half-teaspoon of sea buckthorn oil, five drops of frankincense oil, five drops of helichrysum oil and four drops of carrot seed oil.
 Apply the mixture to the back of your hands and leave it there for 15 minutes before rinsing well and massaging in tamanu oil.

-In fact, your overall diet contributes mightily to skin support.
-Ditch the sugar and load up on foods such as olive oil, red peppers (rich in vitamin C) and moderate amounts of dark chocolate.
+Your diet contributes mightily to skin support.
+Ditch the sugar and load up on foods such as olive oil, red peppers and moderate amounts of dark chocolate.
 Hydration is also crucial; green tea and plain filtered water are your best bets.

 Your hands work hard for you.
 Some tender loving care will keep them looking youthful for years to come.